30 Small Living Room Design Ideas

 Smaller living rooms very much require efficient storage solutions.
 Ditch wide storage units that take up a lot of floor space and opt for taller pieces to maximise your ceiling height.
 A tall and slim bookshelf, a closed chest of drawers, or layered built-in shelves can instantly address your storage needs while taking up a smaller footprint.

 If possible, try floating your furniture to expose as much floor space as possible.
 Play with your rugs to enhance the proportions of your room.

 27. Pay Attention to Your Coffee Table

 If a big and bulky coffee table is out of the equation, try adding more surfaces for entertaining by opting for two nesting tables that you can stack together in a single space.
-These stackable pieces use minimal footprint when not in use.
+These stackable pieces leave a minimal footprint when not in use.
 This provides a clean, Scandinavian approach to your small living room.

 28. Pop a Window Seat

 The key to an efficient small space lifestyle is thinking outside the box.
 When designing your room, try looking for architectural potential that you can convert into functional areas.

 Have an awkward window area?
 Sometimes, what seems to be a challenge can be turned into an advantage.
 Look for large windows or a bay window that you can use for seating.
 Doing this will help you maximise your lounging options without investing in extra seats or taking up more of your valuable floor space.